instead-hub/instead/doc/stead3-en.md

 };
 ```

 Object name "nam" is used when it gets to your inventory.
-Thoughin our case,
+Though in our case,
 the table hardly gets there.
 If the object is defined 'disp', when it enters
 the inventory to display it will make use of this attribute.
 For example: